toolboc/psx-pi-smbshare/README.md

 4. Configure the device to connect to "XlinkKai" SSID when the pi has booted using Password `XlinkKai`

 Note: XlinkKai will only work on one network interface (wifi or ethernet) at a time and will lock onto the first interface connected to from a compatible device until reboot

+## Playing PSP games online with Xlink Kai on PSP

+*tested with an [Edimax-EW-7811Un](https://www.amazon.com/Edimax-EW-7811Un-150Mbps-Raspberry-Supports/dp/B003MTTJOY) wifi dongle*

+** Prerequisites **
+* A wifi capable PSP
+* 1 external wifi dongle for RPi 2/3 or 2 external wifi dongles for RPi 1
+* A Multiplayer game which supports Ad-Hoc
+* An Xlink Kai account from http://www.teamxlink.co.uk/

+1. Burn the [latest psx-pi-smbshare image](https://github.com/toolboc/psx-pi-smbshare/releases) to a Micro-SD card
+2. Configure Wi-fi per the steps above in ["Configuring the Wireless Network"](https://github.com/toolboc/psx-pi-smbshare#configuring-wireless-network)
+3. SSH to you psx-pi-smbshare instance using the default username `pi` and default password `raspberry`
+4. Ensure that your PSP is set to Automatic in Network Settings under Ad Hoc Mode
+5. Run the following commands to disable the hostapd access point and enable Ad-Hoc Wifi:

+        sudo service hostapd stop
+        sudo iw wlan1 set type ibss

+7. Start an Ad-Hoc multiplayer session from a game on the PSP
+6. Run the follwoing command

+        sudo iw wlan1 scan | grep PSP_ -B 5

+    You will receive an output similar to:

+        freq: 2462
+        beacon interval: 100 TUs
+        capability: IBSS ShortPreamble (0x0022)
+        signal: -42.00 dBm
+        last seen: 0 ms ago
+        SSID: PSP_S000000001_L_GameShar

+    Take note of the frequency and SSID
+7. Using the information in the previous step, execute the following while the multiplayer session is waiting:

+        sudo iw wlan1 ibss join <SSID> <frequency>

+    Ex: sudo iw wlan1 ibss join PSP_S000000001_L_GameShar 2462

+    If you receive "Operation not supported (-95)" then your wifi adapter may not be compatible

+    Once you know this command, you can re-use the following script at any time to enable PSP Ad-Hoc mode:

+        sudo service hostapd stop
+        sudo iw wlan1 set type ibss
+        sudo iw wlan1 ibss join <SSID> <frequency>

+    Note: You must run this script after starting an Ad-Hoc multiplayer session on the PSP

+8. Exit the Ad-Hoc multiplayer session and start a new one
+9. Vist the Xlink Kai service running @ http://smbshare:34522 or http://<YOUR_PSX_PI_SMBSHARE_DEVICE_IP>:34522/ and login with your Xlink Kai account
+10. Select "Metrics" and scroll down to "Found Consoles" and you should see your PSP device
+11. Select an available PSP game from the Xlink Kai portal
+12. Join a game and have fun!

 # Credits
 Thx to the following: